TyrekF/bikesharing/README.md

 # Bikesharing

 ## Overview of the analysis:
 Kate asked for data for a business proposal.
 She looked at the data collected by Citibike in New York City to see if it would be a good fit for Des Moines.
 Other factors such as the duration of the users' usage and the target market were also taken into account.
-Now that she's reviewed the data she must convince investors that the bike sharing program is a solResults
+Now that she's reviewed the data she must convince investors that the bike sharing program is a solid business.

 ## Results
 The following data visualizations will display our findings: